thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+09/05/21 Version 78 of the dataset.
+Daily data has been added for 9/4, 9/3, 9/2, and 9/1.
+Dailies update frequency will change to once a week on Wednesdays.
+The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 09/01/21 Daily data (under the /dailies/ folder) has been added for 8/31, 8/30, and 8/29, note that some tweets will bleed into the following day due to different timezones cap tured.